 Luckily, Garmin provides you with the POWER MANAGER feature where you can turn off/on key features like BLE, NAT+, SpO2 (and more) to save battery.
 Some of these will make significant improvements to several 10s of per cent increases in battery life.

 I’ll add some more images to the review over the next month, typically all the Garmin Enduro oHR tracks are not as smooth as they should be and numerous small peaks make the average for the whole track too high (aka ‘wrong’).
 It’s the same picture for a long, fairly hilly road ride where the small peaks and general ‘noise’ spoil an otherwise acceptable HR track.

 Garmin Enduro – GNSS Accuracy

-GNSS accuracy with GLONASS is unacceptable at times.
-For much of the runs it’s fine in a normal sense but then gives results like this which other reviewers have also found.
+GNSS accuracy with GPS+GLONASS and GPS-only is unacceptable at times.
+For much of any individual run, the track is fine in a normal sense but then craziness ensues, which other reviewers have also found.
 It’s simply not worth my while spending any more time looking into this until the GNSS firmware is sorted out.
 If you want accurate pace, get STRYD and don’t rely on GPS/GLONASS.

 If you’re in the market for a high-spec, frills-free ultra/trail running watch then a resounding “YES” is the answer.

 If any of those tickle your fancy then get your AMEX card out and get spending.
-Actually, ALL those reasons plus the Enduro’s ability to be a fully-featured triathlon watch are the reasons why I’m going to get one.
+Actually, ALL those reasons plus the Enduro’s ability to be a fully-featured triathlon watch are the reasons why I got one.
 But, to all intents and purposes, YES – it is just a slightly cheaper non-Pro Fenix 6X Solar with a new strap.
 The unique selling point is simply battery life…and that is awesome.